 - Ongoing support after the Accelerator

-This model has been implemented with our partners in cities across the U.S., including Chicago and Peoria, Illinois; Portland, Oregon; Kansas City, Missouri; and Dane County, Wisconsin.
+This model has been implemented with our partners in cities across the U.S., including Chicago and Peoria, Illinois; Portland, Oregon; Kansas City, Missouri; Dane County, Wisconsin; and Detroit, Michigan.

 What I value more than anything is the network and the quantity of project opportunities that are being presented to alumni of the Accelerator program in the renewable energy industry.